jimmygian/weather-dashboard/README.md

 ## Usage
-Visit the [site]([https://jimmygian.github.io/weather-dashboard/](https://weather-dashboard-jg-1be1030d3e2d.herokuapp.com/ ).
+Visit the [Weather Dashboard](https://weather-dashboard-jg-1be1030d3e2d.herokuapp.com/) website.
 Enter the name of a city and click submit to get a 5-day forecast.

 Alternatively:
 - Clone this repository and update the API key on .env with an openweathermap API key.